Name

 Summary

-ASHA has had a long-standing commitment to diversity, equity, and inclusion at ASHA and recognizes the importance of acknowledging and appropriately responding to cultural and linguistic influences across the discipline.
+ASHA recognizes the importance of acknowledging and appropriately responding to cultural, linguistic, and identity influences across the discipline.
 Since 1996, funding has been designated to provide support for the infusion of multiculturalism into clinical, educational, and professional programs as well as the activities of allied/related associations and organizations.

 Applicants include clinical and/or school-based speech, language, and hearing programs; university programs; state associations; and allied and related professional organizations.
 An ASHA member must serve as project director.